-$$p{\text{detect}} = 1 - \prod{a=1}^{\infty} (1 - fQ(a)) \approx f \sum{a=1}^{\infty} Q(a)$$ (16)
+$$p{\text{detect}} = 1 - \prod{a=1}^{\infty} (1 - fQ(a)) \approx f \sum{a=1}^{\infty} Q(a).$$ (12)

-The term (1 - fQ(a)) is the probability that an infected individual is not detected at age of infection a.
+The term (1 - fQ(a)) is the probability that an infected individual is not detected at their time since infection a.
 Hence, the product is the probability that an individual is never detected over the course of the individual's infection.
 The probability of detection is one minus this product.
 The approximation is valid when it is very unlikely that the same individual is tested more than once during the period when there is a high chance to detect their infection.

 To determine the testing frequency above which the expected cluster size is smaller than 30 infected individuals, we repeat the steps from the previous sections: first, we determine the first detection time and then translate this result to the average cluster size at detection.
-Since our analytical result tends to overestimate the cluster size at detection (Fig. 5b), this analytical procedure will provide an upper bound for the true testing frequency required to detect clusters of a certain size.
+Since our analytical result tends to overestimate the cluster size at detection (Fig. S4 in SI, Section S8), this analytical procedure will provide an upper bound for the true testing frequency required to detect clusters of a certain size.
 In our numerical example with R = 1.1, this procedure results in a testing frequency of 0.013 for a threshold cluster size of 30 infected individuals.
-In reality, as obtained from the simulations, this testing frequency even detects clusters with on average 20 infected individuals at the time of detection (Fig. 5).